mumo-esther/Js-best-practices/README.md

 ## KEY FEATURES
 - when a user clicks the "Add" button:
-      - A new book is added to the collection.
+      - A new task is added to the collection.
-      - The new book is displayed in the page.
+      - The new task is displayed in the page.
-- when a user clicks the "Remove" button:
+- when a user clicks the "Clera All Button" button:
-      - The correct book is removed from the collection.
+      - The correct task is removed from the collection.
-      - The correct book dissapears from the page.
+      - The correct task dissapears from the page.

 ## FUTURE FEATURES